In order to be a politician, you must first run for office.

 - The Media (TV, News, Movies) — To keep you divided

-- The Banks (Credit, Mortgage, Car) — To control your freedom
+- The Banks (Credit, Mortgage, Car) — To control your growth

-- The Government (Local, State, Federal) — To control your laws
+- The Government (Local, State, Federal) — To control your freedom

 - The Corporations (Jobs, Stores, Services) — To control your resources